pardallio/dcmdb/README.md

  * `path_template` the search path for the data, note that ECFS notation is supported.
  * `domain` gives some information about the domain used.
 Could contain geometry information as well.

+The available wild cards are used above are
+ * %Y,%m,%d,%H,%M,%S for year, month, day, hour, minute, second respectively
+ * %LLL, %LLLL for forecast legth in hours (3,4) length
+ * %LM for forecast length in minutes in combination with hours
+ * %* any character

 In each `meta.yaml` file we may specify an arbitrary number of experiments/runs.
 Please repeat the above mentioned for each run.
 The data section, `data.yaml`, should be generated, not manually edited.
 Instructions for how the generation is done is found further down.

 ## The python support